gradio-app/gradio/guides/05_custom-components/01_five-minute-guide.md

 2. Install the component in development mode

-Each of the directories will have the code you need to get stareted developing!
+Each of the directories will have the code you need to get started developing!

 ## 2. dev